-The Council also funded £11.5m of Corporate Covid-19 costs in 2021/22 through the use of Tranche 5 of Government un-ringfenced grant funding. £1.0m of Directorate pressures were also funded.
+The Council also funded £11.5m of Corporate and £1m of Directorate Covid-19 costs in 2021/22 through the use of Tranche 5 of Government un-ringfenced grant funding.

 In accordance with ring-fenced grant conditions, £5.9m of Public Health Grant was used to fund Covid-19 related spending in 2021/22.